michelvankessel/LFCS/LFS201/notes.md

 such as their memory spaces, open files, etc. Each thread returns the same process ID (thread group ID) while returning a distinct thread ID (process ID).

-understand process attributes, perm, states + how to cntl limits Process attributes include:
+Process attributes include:
 * The program being executed
 * Context (state)